 What is the Celebrations Deluxe Pin Collection?

-The Celebrations Deluxe Pin Collection is one of a number of products being released in October 2021 to mark the 25th Anniversary of Pokémon.
+The Celebrations Deluxe Pin Collection is one of a number of products released in October 2021 to mark the 25th Anniversary of Pokémon.

 The artwork for the box features a blue background with a white flash and a black band near the bottom.
 The Pokémon character Zacian features on the left side of the box while the 25th anniversary logo features on the right.